 Immediate Job Openings

-You may also send immediate job announcements via email in a Microsoft Word document to firstname.lastname@example.org and we will enter this information into Experience.
+You may also complete our Job Announcement Form, so that we can post the opportunity and enter it into our database.
 Please note that this data entry method may take several days based on volume of jobs received.

 Complete our Internship Announcement Form, so that we can post the opportunity and enter it into our database.
 Please be sure to include a description of the internship position, guidelines, qualifications and application instructions.
 It is also helpful to inform students whether the internship is paid or not paid.